rfourquet/SafeREPL.jl/README.md

                 valid_input_checker=valid_julia)
 ```

-The `SwapLiterals.literalswapper` function takes a list of pairs which have the
+The `SwapLiterals.literals_swapper` function takes a list of pairs which have the
 same meaning as in `swapliterals!`.
 Note that it's currently not part of the
 public API of `SwapLiterals`.